-- A 4 decade reign as an IT methodology heavyweight, ITIL has a vast body of knowledge and best practices amongst its users.
+- Its 4 decade reign as an IT methodology heavyweight, means ITIL has a vast body of knowledge and best practices amongst its users.

 - Helps organizations put forward a coherent and verifiable business case for the full range of their IT services.

-- Implementing ITIL guidelines and best practices have allowed many businesses achieve significant cost savings
+- Implementing ITIL guidelines and best practices has allowed many businesses to achieve significant cost savings

 The challenges of ITIL.